 Throughout the book Bizos is clearly conscious of the blending of his Greek heritage with the drive for democracy in modern Africa.
 This cultural and ideological fusion is not far from the surface throughout and becomes, for Bizos, a celebration of the enduring contribution of Hellenic culture to modern civilisation.

 Bizos not only brings us close to the main players of the struggle for democracy in South Africa, he also represents the aspirations of the young nation.

 How is it, then, that we could turn so quickly from those good aspirations and descend into violence against the stranger in our midst?

 Christians have an additional impulse towards befriending and helping foreigners because of many exhortations in Scripture.

 We find commands in the Old Testament in which God urges His people to protect the rights of the foreigner.
 ‘Do not mistreat an alien or oppress him’ (Exodus 22:21) and ‘When an alien lives with you in your land, do not mistreat him.’
 (Leviticus 19:33)

 Jesus Christ was not unclear on this issue and encourages His followers to protect and help them by putting Himself in their place: ‘I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.’
 (Matthew 25:35)

 Whichever country you live in, and how ever you may have felt about issues of immigration, the command to ‘Love your neighbour’ has come to you from Jesus Christ (Matt 22:39).

-All Christians should work for the protection of oppressed foreigners, and all South Africans, whatever their religious belief, have an example to be grateful for, and to follow in George Bizos, the refugee.
+All Christians should work for the protection of vulnerable foreigners.
+All South Africans, whatever their religious belief, have an example of the positive, community and nation-building contribution made to our nation by George Bizos, the refugee.